 The immune system is the body’s defense against infectious organisms and other invaders.
 Luckily, immune system defenses can be developed and improved with the right lifestyle habits.
+Follow these few basic steps that will help your immune system do its job to the best. coronavirus

 - Get enough sleep and manage stress.
 Sleep deprivation and stress overload increase the hormone cortisol, prolonged elevation of which suppresses immune function.
 Do your body a favor and get the recommended seven to eight hours of sleep a night.

 - Avoid tobacco smoke.
-It undermines basic immune defenses and raises the risk of bronchitis and pneumonia in everyone, and middle ear infections in kids.
+It undermines basic immune defenses and raises the risk of bronchitis and pneumonia in everyone, and middle ear infections in kids. covid 19

 - Drink less alcohol.
 Excessive consumption impairs the immune system.